supergeoff/stack-starter/.clinerules/projectConfiguration.md

 - Cloud Run auto-deploys the app from the main branch.
 - Database and infrastructure changes (Pulumi) are reviewed by Cline before execution.

+Absolutely!
+Here’s your **copy-pastable markdown** for the updated Gitflow, including a code block for the Mermaid diagram:

+---

-### Gitflow
+## Gitflow

 The project follows a Gitflow-based branching model:

 1. **Feature Development:**

    - Create a feature branch from `main`.
    - Develop the feature and commit changes.
    - Open a Pull Request (PR) to merge the feature branch into `main`.
    - The PR triggers automated checks (linting, formatting, tests, build) via GitHub Actions.
-    - Deploy to a development environment.
+   - Deploy to a development environment for technical review.

 2. **Integration:**

    - Once the PR is approved and checks pass, merge it into `main`.
    - Merging into `main` triggers automatic deployment to a Test/QA environment.
    - QA performs validation in the Test/QA environment.

 3. **Production:**
-    - Manually trigger deployment to the Production environment from the `main` branch (or a dedicated release branch if implemented).
-    - After successful deployment, create a Git tag for the release.
+   - When ready to release, create a Git tag (e.g., `v1.2.3`) on the desired commit in `main`.
+   - Pushing the tag triggers automatic deployment to Production via CI/CD.
+   - As part of the tag-triggered workflow:
-    - Automatically generate a changelog based on commit history.
+     - The changelog is automatically generated based on commit history.
+     - A GitHub Release (or equivalent) can be created, including release notes.

 ```mermaid
 graph TD